lue-bird/elm-review-opaque-type/README.md

 ## not convinced?

 I'm super interested in what you're brewing!
-Do you use them to get better performance, cash some data or because there doesn't seem to be another way to ensure certain properties (like sorting in a `Dict`)?
+Do you use them to get better performance, to cash some data or because there doesn't seem to be another way to ensure certain properties (like sorting in a `Dict`)?
 If you want to, text me @lue on slack as these are problems I like finding nicer fixes for.

 ## thanks